saybou/serverless-typescript-aws/README.md

 //

-Go back to the `serverless-deploy` policy we created, edit it and add the _CreateStack_ permission for CloudFormation service.
+Go back to the `serverless-deploy-policy` policy we created, edit it and add the _CreateStack_ permission for CloudFormation service.

 You can try to deploy again, and add each missing policy.
 This is the best way to be sure to add only the necessary permissions.